 Several witnesses said foreign soldiers had arrived at Sevare's airport, helping to calm the panicked mood which gripped the town after Konna's fall.
-Foreign aid agencies have pulled their workers from the town.

 Mali's government appealed for urgent military aid from France on Thursday after the fall of Konna, which lies some 600km northeast of the capital Bamako – at the crossroads between the rebel-held north and the populous government-controlled south.

 A UN-mandated intervention by African troops is not expected before September due to logistical and other problems. – Reuters